MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/query/query-saveasxml-integer-outstream-method.md

 ## Remarks

-When the **SaveAsXML** method is called, the dataset is generated and streamed to the OutStream object designated by the *OutStream* parameter.
+When the **SaveAsXML** method is called, the dataset is generated as XML and streamed to the OutStream object designated by the *OutStream* parameter.

 ## **Open**, **Read**, or **Close** semantics with the **SaveAsXML** method